python/cpython/Doc/library/sqlite3.rst

 .. class:: Connection

-   Each open SQLite database is represented by a connection object.
-   A connection object is created with :func:`sqlite3.connect`.
+   Each open SQLite database is represented by a ``Connection`` object, which is created using :func:`sqlite3.connect`.
-   The main purpose of connection objects is creating :class:`cursors objects <Cursor>`, and :ref:`sqlite3-controlling-transactions`.
+   Their main purpose is creating :class:`Cursor` objects, and :ref:`sqlite3-controlling-transactions`.

    .. seealso::